awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-association.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AssociationName`  <a name="cfn-ssm-association-associationname"></a>
-The name of the association\.
+Specify a descriptive name for the association\.
 *Required*: No
 *Type*: String
 *Pattern*: `^[a-zA-Z0-9_\-.]{3,128}$`